Events

 • Lost Dutchman Park 6109 N Apache Trail, Apache Junction, AZ 85119

-Join Great Outdoors Palm Springs for an unforgettable desert camping experience at Lost Dutchman State Park, a jewel nestled at the base of the majestic Superstition Mountains.
-This area is steeped in local history and lore, including the legend of the Lost Dutchman's Gold Mine.
-We have secured a fantastic block of sites for RVs and tent campers!
+Experience the Mystique of the Superstition Mountains!
+Join Great Outdoors Palm Springs for an unforgettable 4 nights desert camping experience at the base of the Superstition Mountains 40 miles east of Phoenix.
+This area is rich in local history and lore, including the legend of the Lost Dutchman's Gold Mine.
+Explore these with us.

 Attractions & Things to Do

-Easy to Moderate Hikes (Great for most visitors)
+Easy to Moderate Hikes

-Challenging Hikes (For experienced hikers)
+Challenging Hikes

 • Siphon Draw Trail: A 4-mile (round trip) moderate hike winding into a canyon, with significant elevation gain.